adamz799/tf_flownet2/README.md

 Notice that the model itself will handle the RGB to BGR operation for you.
 And please be care about your input scale and datatype.

+### Generate video

+Run the commond: python generate_video1.py --fullname src_video.mp4 -- mode 'color'

+Here, 'src_video.mp4' is the full name(include the format) of the source video.
+And 'mode' is the way how to generate video: 'color' means generating colorful results which contain both horizontal and vertical optical flow; 'bk' means the results only contain horizontal optical flow which can be treated as horizontal parallax in some cases.

 ### Performance (w/o fine-tuning)

 | Model       | KITTI2012 Train EPE     |  KITTI2015 Train EPE     |  KITTI2015 Train F1     |  Sintel Final Train EPE |